10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 9. Triplett Model Analog Multimeter

-While a more expensive price often signifies a better tool, there are certainly exceptions to that rule.
-And the Triplett Model Analog Multimeter is one of those exceptions.
+While a more expensive price often signifies a better tool, there are certainly exceptions to that rule; the Triplett Model Analog Multimeter is one of those exceptions.
+What justifies the higher price?
+In our estimation, the best feature of this tool was the high-impact case that it came with, but everything was downhill from there.

-First, the 300V max is low, especially for a tool of this price.
+First, the 300V max is too low, especially for a tool of this price.
 And the multimeter seemed to have trouble zeroing in very accurately.
 At the end of the day, this is simply too expensive for a multimeter that is limited in so many ways!

 - High-impact case